 Rules of Conduct.

 Where do you pay your fine on the MTA summons?
 To do so, you will need to contact the Transit Adjudication Bureau.
-For more information on this and other penalties in their Rules of Conduct, customers can log on to their website at www.mta.info.
+For more information on this and other penalties in their Rules of Conduct, customers can log on to the MTA’s website.

 Join us in our New York Forum if you have any comments or questions.